ijgs02/team17/Game One - Stealth Melee.md

 Art style inspo:
 Dead cells, Hyper light drifter, Into the breach (pixel art with lighting engine)

+Setting:
+a. maybe a current day baddass, like john wick etc
+b. super hero who doesnt want to kill (ie, batman)
+c. baddass ww2 fightign nazis ! (in this case he doesnt use guns because he wasnts to feel the nazis bones break in his hands)
+d. dystopian future overthrowing a fascist government (would be cool, but kinda undermines the joke of the idea)

 Challenge #1 - Physics
 It should feel intuitive to move around, responsive and clean.
 There should be a weight to combat, with a good lunge to close that last bit of distance.
 Ray casting will be nessesary for the gunfire of the enemies.
 The movemenet of the camera is also